-There are many different types of Commercial Credit options available to businesses these days.
+There are many types of Commercial Credit options available to businesses these days.
 There are Travel and Entertainment Cards (T&E), Purchasing Cards, Fleet Cards, Prepaid Cards and more.
-For today’s blog we want to focus our attention on differentiating Purchasing Cards from Virtual Cards to allow our readers to gain a better perspective on how and when to use each.
+Today, we want to focus our attention on differentiating Purchasing Cards (P-cards) from Virtual Cards (V-cards) to allow our readers to gain a better perspective on how and when to use each.

-Purchasing Cards give employees streamlined purchasing power, and allow management to know that purchase controls are in place
+Purchasing Cards (p-cards) give employees streamlined purchasing power and allow management to know that purchase controls are in place.

-Purchasing card use has risen dramatically in the past years as companies and governments seek to reduce the friction in making purchases.
-Purchasing cards (P-Cards) is a form of company charge card that allows goods and services to be procured without using a traditional purchasing process.
+Purchasing card use has soared in the past years as companies and governments seek to reduce friction in making purchases.
+Purchasing cards are a form of company charge cards that allow goods and services to be procured without using a traditional purchasing process.

 The P-cards are issued to employees who are expected to follow the guidelines for use of the card and a variety of controls can be put on these cards: